 A learning agreement is a written document identifying facts pertinent to a student issue(s) and the identified steps to address the area(s) of concern.
-A decision made by a program to dismiss a student may be appealed utilizing the appeal procedure afforded to students available in the College's Student Handbook found on the Barton website.
+A decision made by a program to dismiss a student may be appealed utilizing the appeal procedure afforded to students available in Barton Community College's student handbook found on the Barton website.
 Examples of situations that may create the need for a learning agreement include, but are not limited to:

-- Performing at a minimal and/or unsafe level in on or more theory or clinical areas. - Theory/clinical absences. - Failing to follow policies in the Adult Healthcare student handbook. - Behaviors unbecoming to professional conduct expectations.
+- Performing at a minimal and/or unsafe level in theory/didactic/lab or clinical areas. - Theory, lab, or clinical absences. - Failing to follow policies in the adult healthcare student handbook. - Behaviors unbecoming to professional conduct expectations.